sdcilsy/mern-crud/README.md

  *note: qhv8s is my traefik pods*

- # Route 53
+ # After you got the External IP from Traefik Service,

- After you got the external ip from Traefik pods, Simply copy-paste it to the Route 53 as endpoint to traffic route with different record name as this deployment contains 3 web deployment (Cilist, Landing Page and Whoami)
+ Simply copy-paste it to the Route 53 as Endpoint to traffic route with different record name as this deployment contains 3 web deployment (Cilist, Landing Page and Whoami)

  # Final Step